iden3/snarkjs/README.md

 We export r1cs to `json` format to make it human readable.

-### 14. Generate the reference zKey without phase2 contributions
+### 14. Generate the reference `zkey` without phase2 contributions
 ```sh
 snarkjs zkey new circuit.r1cs pot12_final.ptau circuit_0000.zkey
 ```

+The `zkey new` command creates an initial `zkey` file with zero contributions.

-The `zKey` is a zero-knowledge key that includes both the pairing and verification keys as well as phase2 contributions.
+The `zley` is a zero-knowledge key that includes both the pairing and verification keys as well as phase2 contributions.

-Importantly, one can verify whether a `zKey` belongs to a specific circuit or not.
+Importantly, one can verify whether a `zkey` belongs to a specific circuit or not.

 Note that `circuit_0000.zkey` (the output of the `zkey` command above)  does not include any contributions yet, so it cannot be used in a final circuit.